 They concluded that a headless CMS could provide the best of both worlds by making the content easy to update by the marketing team, while providing a system that’s easy to maintain for the engineering team.
 After speaking with several vendors, they chose Contentful for enterprise readiness, out-of-the-box features, single sign-on and modularity.

 A huge deciding factor for Intercom was finding a platform that could support them where they were and grow with them.
 Since their creatives and engineers had started thinking end-to-end and holistically about the experiences they were building, they needed a partner for the duration.
-They had a lot of confidence Contentful would be a really strong platform and long-term partner, given that implementing a CMS is not a short-term decision.
+They had a lot of confidence Contentful was a strong platform and would be a great long-term partner (implementing a CMS is never just a short-term decision).

-Contentful enabled Intercom’s marketers to make content changes without being dependent on engineering and allow their content to scale.
-They also built a reusable library of components.
+Contentful enabled Intercom’s marketers to make content changes without being dependent on engineering, and it allowed them to scale their content.
+Intercom also built a reusable library of components.
 The key to these was finding that just-right Goldilocks size, according to Intercom's tech lead.
 “If you make your components too large and opinionated, then every single page looks exactly the same.
 If they’re too small, then they're a little bit too flexible.
 A content author can shoot themselves in the foot by composing too many things together.”

 The team opted for components that were slightly too large and then broke them into smaller bits.
 The library reduced the time it took to build custom elements for each new page, and also increased team efficiency.
 In turn, cross-team collaboration drastically improved.

 As a proof-of-concept, the first test was to build a marketing page in Contentful then push it live alongside Intercom’s existing website.
 This pilot-in-parallel approached helped marketing team members get familiar with what webpages would look like in the new content system and showed them how easy it was to change content or copy.
 They saw how quickly different blocks of content could be reused to create other pages without leaning on the technical team.